After dam burst in Laos, a scramble for food, medicines and coffins

 A situation report from the U.N.
 Office for the Coordination of Humanitarian Affairs said roads and bridges were damaged and eight villages were hit by flash flooding after the failure of the dam in the province of Attapeu.
 It said boat and helicopter were the only means of transport in the affected areas.

-Schools in safe areas were being used as evacuation centers, and about 1,300 families needed tents for shelter, it said.
+Schools in safe areas were being used as evacuation centres, and about 1,300 families needed tents for shelter, it said.

 On the road to the small town of Sannamxai in the worst-hit area, Reuters saw Norwegian People’s Aid trucks carrying aid, including fresh water and blankets.